Raj's Portrait

 Email: rkjayaram (at) google (dot) com

 I am a Research Scientist at Google NYC in the Algorithms and Optimization Group.
-I received my PhD in theoretical computer science at Carnegie Mellon in the summer of 2021, where I was fortunate to be advised by David Woodruff.
+I received my PhD in computer science at Carnegie Mellon in the summer of 2021, where I was fortunate to be advised by David Woodruff.
 Prior to that, I received my bachelor's from Brown University in May of 2017.

 Research: I am interested primarily in sublinear algorithms and high-dimensional geometry, specifically sketching, streaming, and distributed algorithms for large scale computational problems.
 More broadly, I am interested in dimensionality reduction methods: namely, to what extent can we compress the significant components of an enormous, noisy data-set?
 My work also spans the areas of property testing, machine learning, and optimization.

-My CV, Google Scholar, DBLP.
+Google Scholar, DBLP.

 Teaching: